Access to our Members only page

 He focuses currently on core and circuits workouts and enjoys road running.

-She qualified as a Leader in Running Fitness in 2022 and is looking forward to starting her Coach in Running Fitness course in February 2023.
+She qualified as a Leader in Running Fitness in 2022 and completed her Coaching qualification in 2023.
 She is keen to help and encourage other runners through coaching whatever their goals are.

 Lorraine likes running off road and you might see her running behind her running buddy Border Collie or fellow Harriers around Thirsk or up on the hills.